 If you wish to work during the academic year, but have not been awarded or are not eligible for FWS, can do so through the Regular Student Payroll (RSP).
 These jobs can also be searched and applied for within the online career site beginning at the start of the school.
 However, since priority is given to students with FWS, it may take longer for a RSP applicant to hear back from the department.
 It is important to stay in contact with the hiring supervisor to periodically check on the status of your application.

 Once you secure a position you will need to complete and submit required paperwork to the Office of Financial Aid, Harkins Hall 403.
 An online application needs to be completed to that specific position before any required employment paperwork may be turned in.
 Student employees must not begin working until they have completed and submitted all of the required forms (with exception of the optional direct deposit form).
-All forms can be obtained by visiting the Forms page under the Helpful Resources Section.
+All forms can be obtained by visiting the Forms page under the Self-Service section.

 If this is your first job on campus you will need to complete the following:

 If you are returning to the same FWS or RSP job you had in the prior year your supervisor should have already placed you on the rehire list and there is no additional paperwork necessary for you to complete.